awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-dataqualityjobdefinition-stoppingcondition.md

 ## Properties<a name="aws-properties-sagemaker-dataqualityjobdefinition-stoppingcondition-properties"></a>

 `MaxRuntimeInSeconds`  <a name="cfn-sagemaker-dataqualityjobdefinition-stoppingcondition-maxruntimeinseconds"></a>
-The maximum length of time, in seconds, that the training or compilation job can run\.
-If job does not complete during this time, Amazon SageMaker ends the job\.
-If value is not specified, default value is 1 day\.
+The maximum length of time, in seconds, that a training or compilation job can run\.
+If the job does not complete during this time, Amazon SageMaker ends the job\.
+When `RetryStrategy` is specified in the job request, `MaxRuntimeInSeconds` specifies the maximum time for all of the attempts in total, not each individual attempt\.
+The default value is 1 day\.
 The maximum value is 28 days\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `1`